outdreamer/build-a-cure/FAQ.md

 			- I struggle to believe that no one else would have thought of a 'method to update the weights of variables & their interactions & versions after checking if the previous weights were accurate' which is the core structure that machine-learning is based on, so machine-learning shouldn't be seen as an esoteric invention that is out of reach of most people's brains, but rather a default invention that most people would have thought of if they had basic math understanding/education & tried to solve the problem of automating 'finding a prediction function' in a way that didn't involve regression or other known methods & scaled to high-dimensional spaces.

 			- I also struggle to believe that someone would have thought of my invention, given how many hundreds of millions of people had the info necessary to come up with it but didn't, though it would be nice if I was living in a world full of other geniuses, it's just hard to believe given the information that people keep proving.
+If most people tried to automate problem-solving, they would come up with a solution that adjacently used existing technologies, like 'apply machine learning whenever you dont know something' or 'store solutions in a rules/solutions database', because those are easy solutions and people generally come up with easy solutions.

 		10.b. aren't you scared of all the people who are mad that you came up with this?